 So what can we do about this microfiber madness?

 - Wear natural fibers!
-I am a big advocate for this, it’s healthier for you and the planet.
-Let your body breath easier by being hugged with organic cotton, hemp, or bamboo.
+I am a big advocate for this; it’s healthier for you and the planet.
+Let your body breathe easier by being hugged with organic cotton, hemp, or bamboo.

-- Wash less often & if possible, invest in a front-load washer.
-Microfibers shed in the wash—so wash your clothing only when it’s necessary (added bonus: you’ll conserve water in the process).
+- Wash less often, and if possible, invest in a front-load washer.
+Microfibers shed in the wash — so wash your clothing only when it’s necessary (added bonus: you’ll conserve water in the process).
 If your little one’s shorts are caked with dirt, consider using a rag or sponge to spot clean rather than running it through a machine cycle.
-If your in the market for a new washing machine, studies show synthetic jackets laundered in top-load washing machines shed more than five times as many microfibers as the same jacket in front-load washers!
+If you are in the market for a new washing machine, studies show synthetic jackets laundered in top-load washing machines shed more than five times as many microfibers as the same jacket in front-load washers!

 - Educate your family and friends!
-Microfiber pollution is a huge issue yet so many have no clue their clothing can be tied to the health of the oceans, let alone the fish they may be consuming!
+Microfiber pollution is a big problem, yet so many have no clue their clothing can be tied to the health of the oceans, let alone the fish they may be consuming!